Yengas/xchain-tx-indexer-poc/docs/high-level-design.md

 2. Given a transaction, receipt, and logs.
 It needs to extract structured data out of it.
 3. It needs to be able to backfill missing indexed data by making performant queries

-Given our `Transaction` indexing structure.
+Given our `Transfer` indexing structure.
 We need two plugins:

 ### 3.1.
 Native Token Transfer Plugin

 We need to be able to understand per network, which transactions are native token transfers.
-Later we need to convert these into appropiate `Transaction` models.
+Later we need to convert these into appropiate `Transfer` models.

 - **Configuration**: The network we are running on and some network related configuration maybe needed.
 - **Backfill Method**: Since it is not possible to query ETH nodes to get native token transfers efficiently, we can use some third party provider for these native token transfers.